Publication Numbering System

 - Number of pieces to be printed

-- * Additional information may be required, but April will notify you if this is necessary.
+- * Additional information may be required, but Stephen will notify you if this is necessary.

 - A number will be assigned and returned via email (or other means if necessary).